sharma18b/interview-prep/README.md

 *   [Mongoose](https://mongoosejs.com/docs/)
 *   [Nodemon](https://nodemon.io/)

-This website is a basic tool for students preparing for internships and placements to organise and streamline the process of searching for resources along wth providing the past interview experiences in just few clicks.
+This website is a basic tool for students preparing for internships and placements to organise and streamline the process of searching for resources along with providing the past interview experiences in just few clicks.

 ### The website looks like the following :
 *Admin panel*